Alimir/wp-ulike/readme.txt

 * Attention: `%START_WHILE%` And `%END_WHILE%` variables are very important and you should use them out of the frequent string.
 (Such as `<li></li>` tags sample in default template)

 == Changelog ==

+= 2.3 =
+* Added: Full myCRED Support.
+(Special Thanks to the Gabriel Lemarie)
+* Added: "Recent Posts/Comments Liked" tab in the UltimateMember profile menu.
+* Added: Supporting User Profile URL. (for: BuddyPress & UltimateMember)
+* Added: Likers World Map.
+* Added: Theme Select option for the like button.
+(With the new "heart" style)
+* Added: Top Likers Summary in the statistics page.
+* Added: New CSS styles.
+(Don't forget to clear your browser cache)
+* Added: New Widget Options.
+(Style, Title Trim, Show Thumbnail/Avatar, Profile URL, ...)
+* Added: Unlike icon/text option.
+* Added: Custom CSS option.
+* Fixes: HTML code support in the settings pages.
+(Such as using font-awesome in the like button)
+* Fixes: Removing the user avatar in the likers box. (after the unlike)
+* Fixes: Small Bugs.
+* Removed: Text After Like/Unlike Option. (+ Return to the initial)
+* Updated: Persian language file.
+(Thanks Me :))

 = 2.2 =
 * Added: bbPress Likes Support + All Options & Statistics Tools.